TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 the configured value, then the Redis Rate Limiter is used.

-This is suitable for hard-syncing rate limits for lower thresholds, for example for higher latency APIs, and using the more performant Rate Limiter for the low latency / higher traffic APIs.
+This is suitable for hard-syncing rate limits for lower thresholds, for example for higher latency APIs and using the more performant Rate Limiter for the low latency / higher traffic APIs.

 See configuration for [DRL Threshold]({{< ref "/tyk-oss-gateway/configuration.md#drl_threshold" >}}) on how to configure it.